wittslucy/JavaIIIF/README.md

 # JavaIIIF
 Trying to extract images from IIIF manifests.
-Will work with urls to get images.
+Will aim to work with urls for manifests to get the images.
 First stage is a Java console app.
+Second stage will be Java form to input the url.